• Skip to main content

 Symptoms

-Eczema presents with dry, itching skin that can be red and cracked, or can occasionally be bumpy.
+It presents with dry, itching skin that can be red and cracked, or can occasionally be bumpy.
 Severe forms of eczema can cause fluid to come out from the cracks left in the skin.
 If left untreated, these cracks can allow bacteria and viruses to penetrate the skin and lead to a more serious infection.

 Treatment

-Eczema cannot be cured, but needs to be managed chronically.
+This condition cannot be cured, but needs to be managed chronically.
 Occasionally, changes to the patient’s skin care routine are all that is needed to maintain clear skin.
 Flares and poorly controlled eczema can be treated with medicated ointments or creams.
 Antibiotics may be necessary if there is concern for infection.
 Similarly, bleach baths or vinegar water soaks may be used to prevent infections.

 Uneven Skin Tone